nicolas/bime-api/ressources/named_users.md

   }
 ]
 ```
-External_id is an id assigned by the third party application (ie: the primary key of the user synchronized with bime's named viewer.
+external_id is an id assigned by the third party application (ie: the primary key of the user synchronized with bime's named viewer.
 It has to be unique.

 Get named user